hassamboi/web-scraping-beautifulsoup/README.md

 # Web Scraping using Beautiful Soup
 Scraping data from two websites using Beautiful Soup and storing them in csv files.
+> Robots.txt file for both the websites were checked before scraping the data and used within ethical and legal boundaries.

 ## Website 1
 Scraping the theme (category), image link, quotes, quotes-url.